Supplements & natural remedies

 Zylkene vs L-Theanine for Dogs: Which Calming Supplement Works Better?

 Zylkene uses milk protein, L-theanine comes from green tea — but which is better for your anxious dog?
-We compare evidence, onset time, cost and vet recommendations.
+We compare published evidence, onset time, cost, and best-fit use cases.

 Quick Answer